I’m so excited to help make your wedding day smooth, organized and more streamlined than ever before.

 Great photos take time

 Can bride & groom portraits be done in 10 minutes?
 Sure, but it will only be the “must have’s” and “safe” shots because that’s all we’ll be able to get in that amount of time.
 There’s no way around it - if you wish to have stunning portraits on your wedding day, time needs to be made for them.
-The rule of thumb is ONE hour for couple portraits, ONE hour for wedding party formals, and ONE hour for family formals.
-That’s THREE total hours for the portrait side of the day.
-We may not need the full three hours, but it’s nice to have for just in case.
+The rule of thumb is ONE hour for couple portraits, 30 minutes for wedding party formals, and 30 minutes for family formals (maybe more depending on size).
+That’s TWO total hours for the portrait side of the day, at a minimum.
+We may not need the full two hours, but it’s nice to have for just in case.

 Weddings never run on time

 Weddings always run late, some maybe only 15 minutes, some two hours!
 The ceremony and reception are the only events that start on time.
 So if a wedding is running an hour late, where is that time made up?
 Unfortunately it’s the photos that get the axe - now instead of our two hours, we only have one.
 But what if you didn’t schedule two hours and instead only an hour and a half for all the portraits?
 Well, now we only have 30 minutes to do couple portraits, wedding party formals, AND family formals!
 Will we get the “must have’s”?
 Yes, but that’s all that we’ll get.